 PLEASE READ CAREFULLY THROUGH THE ENTIRE PROFILE (INCLUDING "extra Information" at the bottom) TO MAKE SURE THIS IS THE KIND OF EXPERIENCE YOU ARE LOOKING FOR.
-PLEASE MAKE AN EFFORT TO LEAVE WESTERN THOUGHT AND CONSUMERISM BEHIND, AS YOU ENTER INDIGENOUS TERRITORY, AS MANAGED BY ME.
+PLEASE MAKE AN EFFORT TO LEAVE WESTERN THOUGHT, CONSUMERISM AND MASS TOURISM BEHIND FOR A FEW WEEKS, AS YOU ENTER INDIGENOUS TERRITORY, AS MANAGED BY ME.

 It is mainly a back to basics experience where you work for a few hours, cook by fire, and enjoy the EXTREME dynamic weather patterns.
+There is no electric lines running thru the farm, so most of our duties are done early during the morning up to mid-day.
 Located ad 1700 meters above sea level and with one of the most impressive views and sunsets of the area, your help would restore the highest coffee farm in the region, and help it become and agroforestry proyect based on permaculture principles, with the aim to produce as much variety of food as the climate allows.

 At the moment I am asking for a three (3) week commitment in the farm.
 This allows for full 15 days of work plus arrival and departure dates plus a day off per week to kick back in the beautiful hills of the area.